 But my marinara really is so good, and so easy to make, that I decided to offer up a new post on my marinara, but with better photos.
 So here it is.
 Hopefully you never saw the old one.

-Marinara sauce is basically an Italian name for a red sauce that can contain quite a few ingredients, although never meat.
+Marinara sauce is a red sauce that can contain quite a few ingredients, although never meat.
 Of course tomatoes are the base for the sauce, but other ingredients can include onions, garlic, celery, carrots, wine, and so forth.

 Here’s my recipe: